Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials: Discussion

 This work focused on Bayesian adaptive designs which employed simple randomization, where covariate adjustment takes place within an adaptive \textit{decision} rule.
 Covariate adjustment may also occur within an adaptive \textit{allocation} rule, such as in Covariate Adjusted Response Adaptive (CARA) designs \cite{rosenberger2008handling, villar2018covariate}.
 These designs estimate treatment arm allocation probabilities from models which include covariates.
 While frequentist in nature, similar ideas can be applied within Bayesian response adaptive randomization designs.
 Since adaptive randomization leads to greater covariate imbalance across treatment arms, including covariate adjustment in both the adaptive decision and adaptive allocation rules may provide greater benefit than either do individually.
 This is an interesting direction for future work.

 The simulation study above included variants of the \textit{correct} adjustment model, which corresponded to the data generating mechanism used.
 In reality, this will be unknown.
 Variable selection and shrinkage methods might be employed to select covariates to be used in the adjustment model.
-Or, rather than specifying only a single adjustment model, several models could be entertained and then combined through Bayesian model averaging and prediction, where the weight of each model is determined by the data.
-The decision rules would use marginal posterior samples obtained from a consensus of plausible models and might be less sensitive to any single adjustment model mis-specification.
+Particularly, Bayesian model averaging can be used where the decision rules would use marginal posterior samples obtained from a consensus of plausible models and might be less sensitive to any single adjustment model misspecification.
 However, this approach is likely to be very computationally intense.

-Bayesian non-parametrics might also be employed.
-For example, Gaussian Process (GP) regression could be performed to consider \textit{all possible} functional forms of an adjustment model given a particular set of adjustment covariates.
-The GP posterior predictions would arise from the class of functional forms best supported by the data, and marginal posterior estimates could be obtained from these either directly or through a transformation similar to those described in this work.
+Another interesting direction of future research is exploration of Bayesian nonparametric models, such as Gaussian Processes, to consider more flexible functional forms that adjust for covariates.
 This approach might be especially advantageous in a setting where the underlying association between the adjustment covariates and outcome is complex and hard to correctly specify, which might include a high degree of covariate non-linearity or interaction.
-While this approach would also be very computationally intense, it could be an interesting direction for future research.